 As part of its overall approach to diversity under the Diversity Policy, the Corporation recognizes that the involvement of highly qualified women on the Board and in senior management roles can provide valuable perspectives that can assist in achieving the goal of enhancing value for the Corporation's shareholder.
-As of March 21, 2023, two of seven members of the Board (29% of the Board, but 66% of the members of the Board who are not members of management or representatives of the Corporation's sole voting shareholder) are women, while one of four (25%) of the executive officers of the Corporation, including all major subsidiaries, is a woman.
-The chairs of the Audit Committee and the CG&C Committee are both women.
+As of March 21, 2024, one of six members of the Board (17% of the Board, but 50% of the members of the Board who are not members of management or representatives of the Corporation's sole voting shareholder) are women, while one of four (25%) of the executive officers of the Corporation, including all major subsidiaries, is a woman.
+The chair of the CG&C Committee is a woman.